j-sieben/PIT/Doc/exceptions.md

 Use this approach if you need to differ between many places the same error may occur, if the respecitive parameters have lost focus in the excpetion block or simply if you feel more comfortable with directly creating the error message where it occurs.

 ## Catching named Oracle errors

 If you want to catch named Oracle errors such as `NO_DATA_FOUND` or `TOO_MANY_ROWS`, the way to catch them stays the same as without PIT.
-The only additional possibility you have is to process the exception with any custom defined message you see fit.
+The only additional possibility you have is to process the exception with any custom defined message.
 Here's a code snippet that shows this usage:

 ```
 begin